Kepler-442b

 Kepler-442b (also known by its Kepler object of interest designation KOI-4742.01) is a confirmed near-Earth-sized exoplanet, likely rocky, orbiting within the habitable zone of the K-type main-sequence star Kepler-442, about 1,196 ly from Earth in the constellation of Lyra.

 The planet orbits its host star at a distance of about 0.409 AU with an orbital period of roughly 112.3 days.
 It has a mass of around 2.3 and has a radius of about 1.34 times that of Earth.
-It is one of the more promising candidates for potential habitability, as its parent star is at least 40% less massive than the Sun – thus, it can have a lifespan of about 30 billion years.

 The planet was discovered by NASA's Kepler spacecraft using the transit method, in which it measures the dimming effect that a planet causes as it crosses in front of its star.
 NASA announced the confirmation of the exoplanet on 6 January 2015.